Self-Organizing Systems Lab

-The BCS group is a joint venture between the Department of Electrical Engineering and Information Technology and the Department of Biology at TU Darmstadt.
+The Self-Organizing Systems Lab is a joint venture between the Department of Electrical Engineering and Information Technology and the Department of Biology at TU Darmstadt.
 We perform theoretical analysis and wet-lab work.

 We want to create programmable matter: Large-scale ensembles of reconfigurable agents that can collectively solve complex tasks such as self-assembly into specific shapes, distributed sensing, computing and control.

 The SOS lab performs research on self-organization principles and addresses the question of how those principles can be put to use in artificial, engineering systems.
 We look at different domains with our main focus being molecular biology, in particular synthetic biology.